sakanak/apt-csv-work/README.md

 ## To-do list and tentative additions for applet:
     - Add whole sample calculations using lattice parameter to *VolumeRadCalc.py* (IN PROGRESS)
-    - Cluster detection and colocation algorithm (IN PROGRESS)
+    - Cluster detection and colocation algorithm (IN PROGRESS), using DBSCAN machine learning algorithms
     - Basic proxigram generation (IN PROGRESS)
     - Cut *ProxigramPeakDecomp.py* into substituent methods (COMPLETED)
+    - Transfer to application using py2app

     - POS file handlilng (COMPLETED)
         - Parse .pos for file length